-Updated: November 1, 2015
+Updated: March 1, 2019

 It’s not even a sure bet that any state would want to declare bankruptcy.
 No entity can be forced into bankruptcy, not even municipalities.
-Right now, any person, company or local government that declares bankruptcy forfeits certain rights about what they can spend to a court.
+Right now, any person, company or local government that declares bankruptcy forfeits certain rights about what they can spend to a federal court.
 It would be no different for a state.
 The governor of an officially bankrupt state might have to get the approval of a federal judge in order to spend any tax dollars.
 It’s very unlikely that a governor would want to give up that kind of broad control to a court.